 Archives are created by a wide array of individuals and groups, providing and protecting evidence of human activity and social organization.
 Archivists endeavor to ensure that materials entrusted to their care will be accessible over time.
 They should embrace principles that foster the transparency of their actions and that inspire confidence in the profession.
 A distinct body of ethical norms helps archivists navigate complex situations and issues that can arise during the course of their work.

-The Society of American Archivists is a membership organization comprising individuals and organizations dedicated to the selection, care, preservation, access to, and administration of historical and documentary records of enduring value for the benefit of current and future generations.
+The Society of American Archivists is a membership organization comprising individuals and organizations dedicated to the selection, care, preservation, access to, and administration of documentary records of enduring value for the benefit of current and future generations.

 The Society endorses this Code of Ethics for Archivists as principles of the profession.
 This Code should be read in conjunction with SAA’s Core Values of Archivists.
 Together they provide guidance to archivists and address and increase awareness of ethical concerns among archivists, their colleagues, and the rest of society.
 As advocates for collections under their care, archivists aspire to carry out their professional activities with the highest standard of professional conduct.
-The behaviors and characteristics outlined in this Code of Ethics for Archivists should serve as aspirational principles for archivists to consider as they strive to create trusted archival organizations.
+The behaviors and characteristics outlined in this Code of Ethics for Archivists should serve as principles for archivists to consider as they strive to create trusted archival organizations.

-Case studies that are drawn from real life and that address one or more of the areas covered by the Code of Ethics for Archivists have been published by SAA's Committee on Ethics and Professional Conduct (CEPC).
+Case studies and blog submissions that are drawn from real life and address one or more of the areas covered by the Code of Ethics for Archivists have been published by SAA's Committee on Ethics and Professional Conduct (CEPC).

 Professional Relationships: Archivists strive to cooperate and collaborate with other archivists in the profession, as well as with all individuals, communities, and organizations performing archival work.
-In their professional relationships with donors, records creators, users, communities, and colleagues, archivists should be as respectful, honest, transparent, empathetic, and equitable as possible.
+In their professional relationships with donors, record creators, users, communities, and colleagues, archivists should be as respectful, honest, transparent, empathetic, and equitable as possible.

-Judgment: While no element of archival work is unbiased or neutral, archivists still strive to exercise their ethical, professional judgment in the appraisal, acquisition, and processing of materials.
+Judgment: While no element of archival work is unbiased or neutral, archivists exercise their professional judgment in the appraisal, acquisition, processing, description, and access of materials.
 Decisions should always be made mindfully, aiming to ensure the preservation, authenticity, diversity, and lasting cultural and historical value of materials.
-Archivists should be transparent about their role in the selection, retention, and creation of the historical record by carefully documenting all collections-related policy decisions, including preservation treatments, descriptive work, processing activities, and access guidelines.
+Archivists should be transparent about their role in the selection, retention, and creation of the historical record by carefully documenting all collections-related decisions, including preservation treatments, descriptive work, processing activities, and access guidelines.
 Archivists are encouraged to consult with colleagues, relevant professionals, creators, and constituent communities to ensure that diverse perspectives inform their actions and decisions throughout the stewardship process.

 Authenticity: Archivists use appraisal and evidentiary provenance documentation to provide transparent information about the authenticity and origin of archival materials.
 Using archival description, they document the unique archival characteristics of records, including their intellectual, digital, and physical integrity.
 Archivists should not willfully alter, manipulate, or destroy data or records to conceal facts or distort evidence.
 Archivists thoroughly document any actions they take that may cause changes to the records in their care or raise questions about the records’ authenticity.

-Security and Protection: Archivists protect all materials for which they are responsible.
+Security and Protection: Archivists and archival institutions protect all materials for which they are responsible.
 They guard all records against accidental damage, vandalism, and theft.
 They take steps to minimize the deterioration of records and implement security policies to protect all records in every format.
-Archivists have well-considered plans in place to respond to any situation that might threaten the safety of their holdings, their patrons, and their staff.
+Archivists have well-considered plans in place to respond to situations that might threaten the safety of their holdings, their patrons, and their staff.